School

 Phonics (reading and spelling)

 As a result, all our children are able to tackle any unfamiliar words as they read.
-At St. Peter’s Elwick Primary School, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
+At St. Peter’s Elwick C of E Primary School, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

 Comprehension

-At St. Peter’s Elwick Primary School we value reading as a crucial life skill.
+At St. Peter’s Elwick C of E Primary School we value reading as a crucial life skill.
 By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.

-Because we believe teaching every child to read is so important, we have a Early Reading Leader who drives the early reading programme in our school.
-This person is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+Because we believe teaching every child to read is so important, we have a Reading Leader who drives the early reading programme in our school.
+This person is highly skilled in teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.

 Implementation